zaidschouwey98/zaidschouwey98/README.md

 ## Hello👋

-I'm Zaïd, a Bachelor student at the heig-vd in Yverdon-les-bains.
+I'm Zaïd.
+A Bachelor student at the heig-vd in Yverdon-les-bains.

 I'm currently working on a static website : https://swisshappycat.ch/